thedmdim/thedmdim.github.io/content/_index.md

 My biggest wish is to start a business 💸 with my friend, experiencing so passionate in work turning it into entertainment, then move to US 🇺🇸 and live there happily sipping wine and cooking steaks on weekends

-Here I'm gonna write something I want, it could be anything
+Here I'm gonna write anything I want